Concxpts/Void/README.md

 ## Void
 Void is a script that I have been working on since I got into Roblox scripting.
 It is powerful, and has a load of features.
 There will be a list of supported games and all the features along with changelogs in this readme file in the future.

+## Community Features
+If Void gets big and you're interested in adding features and possibly even making them apart of the official release, feel free to fork the files and create pull requests.
+It would be great to have a community project to create one of the greatest scripts.